What This Plan Delivers

 How do I know when I am ready for the Florida real estate exam?

 Score above 80% on two full timed 100-question practice exams.
 That is the clearest signal.
 Not "I feel ready."
 Not "I have been studying for X weeks."
 Your practice exam scores are the data.
-If you are consistently above 80% overall and no single topic area is below 65%, you are ready.
-If you are at 75% and climbing, one more targeted session on your weakest area will likely get you there.
+If you are consistently above 80% overall and no single topic area is below 65%, you are in a strong position.
+If you are at 75% and climbing, one more targeted session on your weakest area may get you there.
 The pass rate data shows why this threshold matters.